ABOUT US

 Prior to working in the culture sector, Nicky worked as a banking lawyer at the international law firm Stephenson Harwood and Simmons & Simmons in their offices in London, Hong Kong and Abu Dhabi.
 Nicky holds a Master of Arts (Honours) in Psychology from the University of St Andrews, Scotland and a Postgraduate Diploma in Law and Legal Practice Course from the University of Law, London.

-At UreCulture we believe in a flexible and collaborative working model which benefits both our clients and experts and allows for culture sector knowledge and expertise to be shared across the globe.
-We are proud to have built over the years a wide-range network of culture sector experts who are based all over the world.
-On a case by case basis, we curate the best team for each project from this network.
+At UreCulture we believe in a flexible and collaborative working model which benefits both our clients and experts.
+On a case by case basis, we curate the best team for each project from our network of experts from the culture and sustainability eco-system.